Friday, December 15, 2023

 Summary of Chapter 8: 1874: Three Novellas, or “What Happened?”

 In this brief chapter, D&G use their idiosyncratic definition of “novella” to explore the concept of lines of rigid segmentation, supple segmentarity, and (in particular) lines of flight.
 The image at the beginning is from a Buster Brown cartoon, the complete version of which is here.
 I haven’t found any explanation of the date, “1874.”
+[Update: according to Brent Adkins, this is the publication date of Barbey d'Aurevilly's Diaboliques, mentioned on page 194.]

 They begin with their apparently quite original temporal distinction between novella, tale, and novel.
 Novellas look back over the past and ask, “What happened?”
 Tales are progressive, beginning at the beginning and proceeding forward, keeping readers wondering, “What is going to happen?”
 The novel, for its part, “integrates elements of the novella and the tale into the variation of its perpetual living present (duration)” (192).
 [Necessarily a reference to the Bergsonian concept.]
 Characters in the novella enact postures which are like folds, but the tale plays out attitudes or positions that are unfoldings.
 “The links of the novella are: What happened? (the modality or expression), Secrecy (the form), Body Posture (the content)” (194).